-This course is an introduction to the nursing profession, its responsibilities and its legal and ethical issues in nursing practice.
+This course is an introduction to the nursing profession including history, standards of practice, responsibilities, legal and ethical issues, and the role of the vocational nurse in nursing practice.
+Topics include mental health, therapeutic communication, cultural and spiritual diversity, nursing process, and holistic awareness.
 This course will also deal with concepts related to the physical, emotional, and psychosocial self-care of the learner/professional.